 5.1.
-ASSET MANAGEMENT BUSINESS
+INVESTMENT MANAGEMENT BUSINESS AND LIFE INSURANCE

-Invalda INVL manages licensed asset management companies INVL Asset Management in Lithuania and Latvia, financial brokerage company INVL Finasta, land administration company INVL Farmland Management and 51 percent stake in Mundus through INVL Asset Management.
+Invalda INVL manages licensed asset management companies INVL Asset Management in Lithuania and Latvia, financial brokerage company INVL Financial Advisors (previous company name is INVL Finasta), land administration company INVL Farmland Management and asset management company Mundus through INVL Asset Management (in February 2023, the shareholding in Mundus was increased from 51% to 100%).
+Their results are evaluated on the basis of revenue and profit.